 Day 1 of our Kerala Tour in Mar 2025

-In March 2025, we went on a tour to Kerala which was one of the most soothing and cherishable family trips.
-We started from Hyderabad on 12th March and landed in Kochi airport at around 9.30 in the morning.
-Unlike most of the airports with international standards, Kochi airport is a bit small yet culturally rich showcasing the heritage of Kerala.
-The front elevation of the airport itself is quite unique with the typical pagoda / pyramidical style roofs.
-After collecting our baggage, we walked out looking at the beautiful airport that was too pleasing to the eyes.
-We looked at every minute thing with appreciation which reflects the rich heritage of Kerala and the history of God's Own Country.
+Our Kerala tour in March 2025 was one of the most cherishable family one that is still fresh in our minds.
+We started from Hyderabad on March 12th and landed in Kochi airport at around 9.30 a.m.
+Kochi airport, though small yet culturally rich showcasing the heritage of Kerala.
+The front elevation of the airport is quite unique with the typical pagoda / pyramidical style roofs.
+We collected our baggage and walked out looking at every minute thing of the airport with appreciation which reflects the rich heritage and history of God's Own Country.

 From Kochi Airport to Vadakkunathan Temple

-It was a beautiful drive from Kochi to Thrissur with beautiful yellow blooms called ponna flowers hanging from the trees on either side of the road.
-These flowers are very dear to Guruvayoor Sri Krishna.
+The drive from Kochi to Thrissur was enjoyable with beautiful yellow blooms called ponna flowers hanging from the trees on either side of the road.
+These flowers are very dear to Guruvayoor Appa (Sri Krishna).

 The Kerala-style temple architecture